-Course is second semester of a two-semester sequence in non-calculus physics.
-Topics include wave motion, sound, electricity, magnetism, optics and modern physics.
+This course is the second semester of a two-semester sequence in non-calculus physics.
+Topics include electricity, magnetism, optics and modern physics.
+Prerequisite: PHY 160 or instructor permission

-Prerequisite: PHY162 or equivalent

-65200 CLASSICAL PHYSICS I CORE
+PHY 213 65200 CLASSICAL PHYSICS I

-Course is calculus-based and intended for engineering and science majors.
-Topics include statics, dynamics, kinematics, fluid behavior, wave motion, vibrating systems, heat and thermodynamics.
-Corequisite: MAT211 or equivalent must be taken concurrently with or prior to this course.
+This course is calculus-based and intended for engineering and science majors.
+Topics covered include statics, dynamics, kinematics, fluid behavior, wave motion, vibrating systems, heat and thermodynamics.
+Corequisite: MAT 211 or equivalent must be taken concurrently with or prior to this course.